Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 ### **Scratch Images**

 The `scratch` image is the most minimal base image in Docker, containing zero bytes.
-It serves as the starting point for building other images.
+- It serves as the starting point for building other images.
 When you create a Docker image from `scratch`, you are essentially starting with an empty filesystem.
-- This is useful for creating lightweight images, especially when you have a statically compiled binary that includes all necessary dependencies.
+- This is useful for creating lightweight images.

 ### **Alpine Images**

-Docker Alpine is a Dockerized version of Alpine Linux, known for its minimalism and security.
-The Alpine image is extremely lightweight, typically under 3 MB, and uses less than 100 MB of RAM.
+Docker Alpine is a Dockerized version of Alpine Linux
+- The Alpine image is extremely lightweight, typically under 3 MB, and uses less than 100 MB of RAM.
 It includes BusyBox for basic Linux commands and uses `musl libc` instead of the heavier `glibc`.

 ### **Docker Best Practices**